evolbioinfo/goalign/docs/commands/phasent.md

 ## Commands

 ### phase
+Although similar to goalign phase, goalign phasent does not take into align translation of input sequences.

 This command "phases" input sequences on the basis on either a set of input sequences, or the longest detected orf.
-To do so, phase will:
+To do so, it will:

 1. Search for the longest ORF in the dataset if no reference orf(s) is(are) given;
-1. Translate the given ORF(s) in aminoacids;
-2. For each sequence of the dataset: translate it in the 3 phases (or 6 if `--reverse` is given), align it with all the translated orfs, and take the phase and the reference orf giving the best alignment;
+2. For each sequence of the dataset: will take the sequence in forward and revcomp (if `--reverse` is given), align it with all ref orfs, and take the phase (fwd or revcomp) and the reference orf giving the best alignment;
    If no phase gives a good alignment in any reference orf (cutoffs given by `--len-cutoff` and `--match-cutoff`), then the sequence flagged as removed;
 3. For each sequence, take the Start corresponding to the Start of the ORF, and remove